5th grade writing prompts : Inspiring & Fun

 Get the Awesome Adventure Journal for your kids.
 Filled with thought-provoking daily journaling activities

-42. Your favorite family tradition?
+42. What is your favorite family tradition?

 42. 3 things you like best about your family?